-- Use brief and simple terms to describe the test to your child and why it's being done.
-Younger children tend to have a short attention span, so do this shortly before the test.
+- Use short and simple words to describe the test to your child and why it's being done.
+Younger children tend to have a short attention span, so do this just before the test.
 Older children can be given more time to understand the test in advance.

 - Tell your child what to expect in the hospital during the test.
-For instance, you could mention who will be performing the test and what the hospital room will look like.
+For instance, you could talk about who will be doing the test and what the hospital room will look like.

-- Make sure your child understands which body parts will be involved in the test.
+- Make sure your child knows which body parts will be involved in the test.

 - As best you can, describe how the test will feel.
 For instance, an electrode may be placed on the skin.
 The electrode is round and may feel sticky.

-- Allow your child to ask questions and answer these questions truthfully.
+- Let your child ask questions.
+Answer these questions truthfully.
 Your child may feel nervous or afraid.
 He or she may even cry.
 Let your child know that you'll be nearby during the test.